AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is the hardest part about sky diving?
+What did the Dorito farmer say to the other Dorito farmer?

-The ground.
+Cool Ranch!
 <!-- JOKE-END -->